lxvs/efivim/README.md

 you will need at least git, make and gcc. **TODO**: document what's needed

-to build EFI.VIM clone this repo and execute `make`.
+to build VIM.EFI clone this repo and execute `make`.

 ## running

 to run VIM.EFI, copy `vim.efi` to the ESP and execute it from your UEFI shell.

-alternately, if you simply wish to run vim and nothing else, you may copy `vim.efi` to `efi/boot/bootx64.efi` in the ESP where it will be executed automatically.

 to try out VIM.EFI in qemu, execute `make qemu`.